zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_defender_extension/_index.md

 * User is veryfing the cluster is shown in Azure Defender and that the extension is deployed.

-* User is simulating a security alert on the Cluster API, Azure Defender detects this activity and triggers a security alert.
+* User is simulating a security alert on the Kubernetes cluster that will cause Azure Defender to detect this activity and trigger a security alert.

 ## Create Azure Defender extensions instance